Langflow release notes

 -

-To enhance security and ensure proper authentication for automatic login features, most API endpoints now require authentication with a Langflow API key, regardless of the
+To enhance security and ensure proper authentication for automatic login features, Langflow API endpoints now require authentication with a Langflow API key, even when

 Centralized Language Model and Embedding Model components

 The Language Model component and Embedding Model component are now core components for your LLM and embeddings flows.
 They support multiple models and model providers, and allow you to experiment with different models without swapping out single-provider components.
-Find them in the Components menu in the Models category.
+Find them in the visual editor in the Models category.

-The single-provider components are still available for your flows in the Components menu in the Bundles section, and you can connect them to the Language Model and Embedding Model components with the Custom provider option.
+The single-provider components moved to the Bundles section.
+You can use them to replace the Language Model and Embedding Model core components, or connect them to the Agent component with the Connect other models provider option.

 -